Public Service Employment Act (PSEA)

 the following people have a right of complaint on the grounds that there was abuse of authority in implementing the corrective action:

 a) the person who filed the original complaint;

 b) the person originally proposed for appointment or appointed; or

 c) any person directly affected by the implementation of the corrective action.

 3. If some, but not all, of the employees in a part of an organization are selected for layoff,

 any employee informed by the deputy head that he or she will be laid off is entitled to file a complaint on the ground that the deputy head’s decision to lay him or her off constitutes abuse of authority.If some, but not all, of the

 4. Any person whose appointment is revoked in an internal appointment process

 by the Public Service Commission or by the deputy head is entitled to file a complaint on the ground that the decision to revoke was unreasonable.

-**For information on filing a complaint please consult the Public Service Labour Relations and Employment Procedural Guide.
+**For information on filing a complaint please consult the Federal Public Service Labour Relations and Employment Procedural Guide.